scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

-# Creating A Non-Fungible Token&mdash;Part 1
+# Creating An NFT&mdash;Part 1

 ## Introduction

 Avalanche is a global financial network for the issuing and trading of all digital goods.
 On Avalanche these digital goods are represented as tokens and can be assets or utilities.
 Often times these tokens are interchangible or fungible.
 For example, imagine an `$EXAMPLE` token which is used in commerce.
-If you pay for an item using `$EXAMPLE` and the merchant gives you different `$EXAMPLE` in return as change that&rsquo;s the expected behavior for fungible tokens.
+If you pay for an item using `$EXAMPLE`, and in return the merchant gives you different `$EXAMPLE` as change, that&rsquo;s the expected behavior for fungible tokens.
 They are interchangible and one `$EXAMPLE` is, for all intents-and-purposes, the same as all other `$EXAMPLE` tokens.

 Avalanche also supports a unique type of token called a Non-fungible Token (NFT).
 NFTs are different than traditional tokens in the sense that they are not interchangible.
 They are non-fungible.
 For each issued NFT there will only ever be the single issued token.
-NFT's represent digital scarcity and may prove to have even greater utility than traditional tokens.
+NFT's represent digital scarcity and may prove to have even greater utility than traditional fungible tokens.

+## NFT Families and Groups

 NFTs on Avalanche are extremely expressive and powerful.
 They start with an NFT family.
 This family has a name and a symbol.
-Each family has a number of groups that you decide when you create the family.
+Each family has a dynamic number of groups, the total count which you decide when you create the NFT family.
 You can issue individual NFTs to each of the groups.
 In this tutorial we'll see how that is done at a high level with AvalancheGo's RPC.
-In Part-2 we'll build up a custom NFT family using AvalancheJS.
+In Part-2 we'll build up a custom NFT family using [AvalancheJS](../ ).

 This tutorial illustrates how to create a non-fungible asset using AvalancheGo's RPC.
 No units of the NFT exist when the asset is initialized, but more units may be minted.
 On asset creation we specify which sets of addresses may mint more NFTs of this family and group.